 As a result of a Government policy decision, NMFC discontinued its capital markets borrowing program several years ago with any subsequent municipal requirements to be met through the annual budgetary process.
 Consequently, NMFC is currently in the process of gradually winding down its operations through the collection of its outstanding loans receivable and retirement of its remaining debenture debt as it matures.
-This activity was the focus of NMFC's 2011-14 Activity Plan.
-As detailed below, NMFC has met its collection and repayment priorities for the 2011-14 fiscal year time frame.
+This activity was the focus of NMFC's 2014-17 Activity Plan.
+As detailed below, NMFC has met its collection and repayment priorities for 2014-15.